Arguments for and against euthanasia and assisted suicide

 The concern is that a society that allows voluntary euthanasia will gradually change its attitudes to include non-voluntary and then involuntary euthanasia.

 Legalised voluntary euthanasia could eventually lead to a wide range of unforeseen consequences, such as the following:

 - Very ill people who need constant care, or people with severe disabilities, may feel pressured to request euthanasia so that they are not a burden to their family.

 - Legalising euthanasia may discourage research into palliative treatments, and possibly prevent cures for people with terminal illnesses being found.

 - Occasionally, doctors may be mistaken about a person’s diagnosis and outlook, and the person may choose euthanasia after being wrongly told that they have a terminal condition.

 Medical ethics argument

-The medical ethics argument, which is similar to the "slippery slope" argument, states that legalising euthanasia would violate one of the most important medical ethics, which, in the words of the International Code of Medical Ethics, is: "A doctor must always bear in mind the obligation of preserving human life from conception".
+The medical ethics argument, which is similar to the "slippery slope" argument, states that legalising euthanasia would violate one of the most important medical ethics, which, in the words of the International Code of Medical Ethics, is: "A physician shall always bear in mind the obligation to respect human life".

 Asking doctors to abandon their obligation to preserve human life could damage the doctor-patient relationship.
 Hastening death on a regular basis could become a routine administrative task for doctors, leading to a lack of compassion when dealing with elderly, disabled or terminally ill people.

 In turn, people with complex health needs or severe disabilities could become distrustful of their doctor’s efforts and intentions.
 They may think that their doctor would rather "kill them off" than take responsibility for a complex and demanding case.